 Road Trip Accident Assistance:

 Road Trip Accident Assistance applies when the vehicle driven by an eligible CAA Member is involved in a reportable collision.
 Under the Road Trip Accident Assistance plan, eligible Basic Members are automatically covered for up to $300 CAD annually in eligible unforeseen, necessary out-of-pocket expenses resulting from an accident involving a collision.
 Eligible Plus Members are covered for up to $600 CAD annually for the same.
 Eligible Corporate Members are covered for up to $1,000 CAD annually for the same.
 Eligible Premier Members enjoy coverage for up to $2,000 CAD annually when the vehicle driven by the Premier Member is involved in a reportable collision, fire or theft.
-The Member may submit a claim for one of the following three options: hotel accommodations and meals, OR car rental from a licensed agency, OR commercial transportation to continue the trip.
+The Member may submit a claim for ONE of the following three options: hotel accommodations and meals, OR car rental from a licensed agency, OR commercial transportation to continue the trip.
 Only one claim, by one Member, per incident can be submitted and claims must be submitted within 30 days of the incident.